-Employee performance metrics are essential when tracking how well an employee is performing.
+Employee performance metrics, not just for software developers, are essential when tracking how well an employee is performing.
 But it can be tricky to properly implement such metrics.
 There are many different standards that can be used, and the most effective ones will be based on the roles of your team members and your business overall.

 Below are 5 of the best ways to measure employee performance in the workplace.

 Individual employee goals can tell you a lot about the people working in your company.
 Whether or not the employee is meeting their individual work objectives can give you a clear picture of how they are performing, even if you do not have daily interactions with them.
 It also gives you a better idea of each team member’s initiative and attitude towards personal responsibility.

 If you want to gain the most insight on employee performance by looking at their individual goals, let your employees set their own goals—ones that are both timely and measurable.
 And then use the goals they set for themselves as the standards that you hold them to.

 Observe the personal habits of your employees, as these can hugely affect their work performance.
 Common habits like chewing on pens, humming, or tapping out song tempos on the desk may be annoying, but they’re generally harmless quirks.
 It’s the truly destructive, unproductive habits that you need to be on the lookout for.